LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/update-settings/index.rst

 See `utility tables <https://doc.lamininsolutions.com/mfsql-connector/the-connector-framework/connector-content/utility-tables/index.html>`_ section for details about the settings tables

+See utility tables :doc:`/the-connector-framework/connector-content/utility-tables/index` section for details about the settings tables

+:doc:`/the-connector-framework/connector-content/utility-tables/index`

 A deeper understanding of the usage of the settings in the connector is required before changing of settings after installation.